Leaside Baseball Association Constitution and By-Laws

 (e) Number of Meetings.
 The Board will hold at least six (6) meetings per year.

 (f) Board Meeting Quorum.
-At any meeting of the Board, quorum will be forty (40) percent of Directors holding office.
+At any meeting of the Board, quorum will be forty percent (40%) of Directors holding office.

 (g) Board Voting.
 Each Director is entitled to one vote.
 Voting will be by a show of hands, written, or orally unless a majority of Directors present request a secret ballot.
 Resolutions will be passed by Ordinary Resolution.
+Tied votes are defeated.

 (h) No Alternate Directors.
 No person shall act for an absent Director at a meeting of directors.